About this listing

 (website hidden).
 Artistic Sanctuary surrounded by meadows and woods yet a mile from Concord center,once the famous Hallowell farm, a site briefly owned by Thoreau.
 The home has breathtaking views

-Located in Concord Ma, 20 miles west of Boston and Cambridge it has easy access to schools and other towns.
+Located in Concord Ma, 20 miles west of Boston and Cambridge it has easy access to schools and other towns and Boston hospitals.

 This estate, sits atop 40 acres adjoining the river and is surrounded by another 40 acres of conservation land behind it .While you experience a quiet area in the midst of nature, it is one mile to the historic Concord, filled with history,private schools, sites, and shopping opportunities.

 The "rustic eclectic", 1905 home is perfect for a large family where family reunions or other holiday gatherings become the setting for entertaining and long term living.

 Each one of the five bedroom suites is spacious with its own bath and often fireplace.
 There is about 7,500 sq. ft of living space plus balconies and screen porches, patios etc..

 The first floor living area flows easily from a large living area and adjoining screened porch, to a formal dining area, to a large state of the art kitchen where several people at once can cook or hang out and chat.